openedx/docs.openedx.org/source/documentors/references/templates/doc_quickstart_template.rst

 	1. Open the document you want to embed.
 Add ``..
 START HERE`` at the beginning and ``..
 END HERE`` at the end of the section you want to embed.

 	2. You will embed the other document in the document.
 Use the following code to the exact place where you want to add that particular section.
-Do not forget to edit the document link that you want to include in your Quickstart
+Do not forget to edit the document link that you want to include in your Quickstart.

 	.. code-block:: RST